michaelbeijer/Beijer.bot/README.md

 # Beijer.bot
 A visual dashboard providing centralised access to various tools I use when translating.

-I plan to port the functionality of Beijer.bot to Supervertaler.
+I plan to port the functionality of Beijer.bot to Supervertaler QuickMenu.
+See:

 Until then, see: [https://michaelbeijer.co.uk/beijer.bot](https://michaelbeijer.co.uk/beijer.bot).